shehatamichael/coptic-transliterator/README.md

 * K. Gorman.
 2016.
 Pynini: A Python library for weighted finite-state grammar compilation.
 In Proc.
 ACL Workshop on Statistical NLP and Weighted Automata, 75-80.

-## License

-`coptictranslit` is released under the MIT license.
-See `LICENSE.txt` for more information.

 ## Interested in Contributing?